DavidLeoni/diversicon-wordnet-3.1/README.md

-Wordnet 3.1 packaged as Maven artifact, to be used in [Diversicon](https://github.com/DavidLeoni/diversicon)
+Wordnet 3.1 packaged as Maven artifacts, to be used in [Diversicon](https://github.com/DavidLeoni/diversicon)

 Contains: